ying-teaching/python/1-introduction-programming/introduction.md

 ![assembly](./images/assembly.jpg)

 Nonetheless, computers can only understand and execute machine languages.
-Therefore there is a so-called **Assembler** to translate a assembly language to a machine language for execution by CPU.
+Therefore there is a so-called **Assembler** to translate an assembly language to a machine language for execution by CPU.

 However, assembly languages are close in nature to machine language.
 Both machine languages and assembly languages are low-level languages because they have low-level relatively simple instructions.